2 What Are Large Language Models?

 They hallucinate.
 LLMs can state false information with complete confidence.
 They are not looking things up.
 They are predicting plausible-sounding text.
 When they do not know something, they do not say so.
 They generate what sounds right.
 This means you cannot treat their outputs as reliable without verification.

 They reflect the biases in their training data.
 If the text they learned from contains stereotypes, blind spots, or skewed perspectives, those patterns show up in their outputs.
-Not always obviously.
+The most obvious patterns have been trained against in current frontier models.
+The quieter defaults — about who has authority, who is described as warm versus capable, whose office has the window — have not.
+See Chapter 7 for a practical way to surface them.

 They have no access to real-time information.
 An LLM’s knowledge stops at its training cutoff.
 It cannot tell you what happened yesterday unless it has been connected to external tools that can.